sfu-cmpt340/XRAY_CLASSIFIER/README.md

 ```
 Each script will train the respective model and output a .h5 or .pth file

-Once training is complete, create a folder named Model/ in the root directory and move all the trained .h5 files into it:
+Once training is complete, create a folder named Model/ in the root directory and move all the trained .h5 and .pth files into it:
 ```bash
 xray-ai-diagnostics/
 ├── Model/